A covariant polymerized scalar field in loop quantum gravity: Introduction

-In this paper we would like to propose a new polymerization procedure for scalar variables and apply it to the case of a scalar field coupled to gravity in spherical symmetry.
+In this paper we would like to propose a new polymerization procedure for scalar variables and apply it to the case of a scalar field coupled to spherically symmetric gravity.
 The novelty is that the polymerization procedure is a non-bijective canonical transformation on the variables of classical general relativity coupled to a scalar field.
-As a result, its applicaiton does not interfere with covariance.
+As a result, its application appears more compatible with covariance.
 At first this may appear surprising.
 If it is a canonical transformation one is essentially dealing with the same theory.
 How could this be capturing non-trivial quantum corrections to the theory?
 The answer is that the canonical transformation is non-invertible and therefore the resulting theory is not unitarily equivalent to the non-holonomized one \cite{Moshinsky,Anderson,Deenen}.
 The canonical transformation leads to a theory that can be viewed as the semiclassical theory stemming from a non-standard representation of the Weyl algebra.
 As we shall see, the construction for the scalar field is general, but for the geometrical variables we do not know a general polymerization procedure yet.
 We will restrict to study in detail the polymerization in the context of effective spherically symmetric gravity to make it concrete.

 Recently, the effective theory resulting from a standard polymerization of a gauge fixed theory of gravity coupled to a scalar field in spherical symmetry was studied \cite{choptuikus} to address the semiclassical corrections of gravitational collapse.
 This system had been studied in classical general relativity by Choptuik \cite{choptuik}.
 We will show that the results of that analysis do not change significantly with the polymerization proposed in this paper.